Using Sigrow Stomata Camera to monitor plant health

 Maximizing photosynthesis must be the core objective if growers want plants to grow healthy and produce a good quality product.
 Monitoring stomatal opening is complicated in its purest form since pores are incredibly tiny.
 Stomatal conductance, however, is the best indicator of pores opening.

-Stomatal conductance is the exchange rate of carbon dioxide and water vapor of a particular surface.
-Obviously, the higher the rate, the more actively photosynthesis is occurring.
+Stomatal conductance is the exchange rate of a particular surface’s carbon dioxide and water vapor.
+Obviously, the higher the rate, the more actively photosynthesis occurs.
 The catch is two-fold here: firstly, such a rate is never precisely zero, and the maximum possible value is usually far from theoretical; secondly, it tells nothing about which part of the environment the plant is uncomfortable with, whether it is too cold or too hot, low carbon dioxide level or high humidity.
 This is where a grower’s knowledge might be of great help.

 Hands-on: what insights can we get from the stomata camera?

-Image processing is a key component of many autonomous systems.
-Whether it is a self-driving car or a greenhouse, a great deal of information can be gained from images.
+Image processing is a critical component of many autonomous systems.
+Whether a self-driving car or a greenhouse, a great deal of information can be gained from images.
 Organizers of the Autonomous Greenhouse Challenge knew it and took great care of cameras and sensors setup for participating teams.

 RGB and Sigrow cameras data overview